 - Access expires at

 Cleeng provides full access control to your digital content.
-A user can either have unlimited access or their access rights can expire on a particular date.
-The 'Access expires at' is a parameter that indicates when the user is allowed to access your digital content (or offer).
-As a publisher, you are able to extend this in the dashboard.
+A viewer can either have unlimited access or their access rights can expire on a particular date.
+The 'Access expires at' is a parameter that indicates when the viewer is allowed to access your digital content (or offer).
+As a Broadcaster, you are able to extend this in the dashboard.

 - Applicable TAX rate

-In EU, Cleeng adds VAT appropriate to the country in which the buyer is located at the time of sale and there’s no further action or configuration required from Cleeng Publishers.
+In EU, Cleeng adds VAT appropriate to the country in which the buyer is located at the time of sale and there’s no further action or configuration required from Cleeng Broadcasters.

 Cleeng collects VAT based on the consumer location and registered profile.
-The payout to publishers is made excl.
+The payout to Broadcasters is made excl.
 VAT.